almirpehratovic/EmailExport/README.md

 # Email export console application
 ## About
 This is java console application for downloading email messages on a hard drive.
-Application is based on javax.mail library and in this moment enables downloading email messages from Gmail, Yahoo and Startlogic.
+Application is based on javax.mail library and in this moment enables downloading email messages from Gmail, Yahoo, Outlook and Startlogic.
 To start application, please ensure that EmailExport.jar, profiles/ and template/ are contained on the same hierarchy level (as in this project), and type

 ```java
 java -jar EmailExport.jar